-Epoxy resins are widely used in the automotive industry as protective coatings, preserving vehicles and extending their average lifespan.
+Epoxy resins are widely used in the automotive industry as protective coatings, preserving structural integrity of vehicles and extending their average lifespan.

 Greater body protection and longer lasting vehicles

 Epoxy-based coating technology was introduced in the vehicle production process 30 years ago, providing great advantages in preventing rust and corrosion on vehicles’ body and key metal parts.
 This technology is known as Waterborne Cathodic Electro Deposition and involves applying a thin anti-corrosive epoxy-based coating as a primer to metal parts.

 This technique came into widespread use in the 1980s and is used in 90% of cars produced today.

 After being applied, coatings are cured and covered by a more visually appealing paint which serves both as a top-coat and helps protect the primer from damages by UV light.

 The role of epoxy resins is to provide superior adhesion to metal and resistance to corrosive agents.
 Furthermore, epoxy enables the application of a thin, uniform coating directly onto the metal, even in hard to reach small recesses and cavities, providing a seamless protective layer.

 In addition to the use in corrosion-resistant paints, epoxies are used in other key applications of the automotive manufacturing industry because of properties such as heat resistance, adhesion and mechanical strength.
 Some components using epoxies include:

 • Encapsulation systems for electronics